 Here are the four critical steps when beginning your spiritual quest.

-- Connect with Your Intuition and Use a Journal
+2) Connect with Intuition using a Journal and Meditating

 1) Choose One of Two Basic Spiritual Paths